Lose Weight

 This is not a "diet" and it shouldn’t be regarded that way.
 It should be a way of life.
 It can take weeks and months to gradually lose excess weight and be able to keep it off.
 There is no "quick fix".
 Fast weight loss usually backfires.
 Most people who lose weight too quickly wind up gaining it all back – plus more.
 The best way to prepare good food is to cook it yourself.
 That’s the reason for the recipes section of the website.
 Some recipes are quick and easy, while others take more preparation.
 You can broil salmon and serve it with a green salad in 10 minutes.
 You can cook oatmeal in 5 minutes.
 Those are a couple of examples of fast and easy recipes that are very healthy and help reduce cholesterol.
 Salmon is high in Omega 3 fats (good fats) and oatmeal has been shown to reduce cholesterol.

 One thing that I have noticed is that bad food deprives the body of energy and when the body is low on energy what do we do?
 We become hungry and we need to eat.
 If what we eat is bad food, it will just make us hungry for more.
-This is the dwindling spiral.
+This is the downward spiral.
 So the first hurdle to overcome is to replace bad food with good food that doesn’t make you hungry.

 - Hydogenated oil, or partially hydrogenated oil and/or trans fats